CSCE-614-Dr-Kim-Fall-2024/Group-2-MAD-Max/README.md

 ## Project Hierarchy

+Please focus your attention on the mad-max branch.
+The main branch is just a fork from the vTrain repository.
 The project directory is organized as follows:

 - **apex/**: Contains Apex library files for mixed precision training and optimizations.
 (Optional)
 - **config/**: Includes configuration files for various models with different layer numbers (e.g., 96 and 128), as well as modifications for tensor, data, and pipeline parallelism.